openstack/openstack-manuals/doc/contributor-guide/source/ux-ui-guidelines/ux-personas/pei-project-owner.rst

 ===================

 Pei manages projects by adding or removing project members' access to the cloud instance.
-Pei does not know the underlaying infrastructure nor the OpenStack projects involved.
+Pei does not know the underlying infrastructure nor the OpenStack projects involved.
 Pei's main concern is to have enough resources available to support her projects.
 Therefore, if a project runs out of quota, she does not want to have to wait for the operators to raise it.